 OPM was a partner in the Maintains programme; an FCDO-funded project that explored how to improve the resilience of social services during and after external shocks in Bangladesh, Ethiopia, Kenya, Pakistan, Sierra Leone and Uganda.
 Maintains has now closed but a list of the available resources and outputs produced by the team can be found here.
 We include them on the ReBUILD for Resilience site as there are strong synergies between the two programmes which makes Maintains of interest to our readership.

-OPM staff contribute to ReBUILD through applied experience of acting as both as thinkers and as doers, helping to leverage synergies with their wider research, policy and practice work in the health sector.
+OPM staff contribute to ReBUILD through applied experience of acting as both as thinkers and doers, helping to leverage synergies with their wider research, policy and practice work in the health sector.
 Specific activities with ReBUILD so far include:

-Kate is a research and evaluation specialist in the OPM Health Portfolio.
+Kate is a research and evaluation specialist in the OPM health team.
 She was the cross-country health lead and Ethiopia country lead for Maintains, an operational research programme that examined how social services can be designed to withstand shocks.
-Current areas of research and evaluation with OPM have included partnership and coordination for health systems resilience, COVID-19 vaccine rollout, the effects of COVID-19 on low-income urban populations, community health workers, district health system governance, performance-based financing, community-based early childhood development, organisational research capacity, and the influence of research and evaluation on policy and practice.
+Other areas of research and evaluation with OPM have included partnership and coordination for health systems resilience, COVID-19 vaccine rollout, the effects of COVID-19 on low-income urban populations, community health workers, district health system governance, performance-based financing, community-based early childhood development, organisational research capacity, and the influence of research and evaluation on policy and practice.

 Prior to joining OPM, Kate was based at the Malawi Liverpool Wellcome Trust Clinical Research Programme, where she undertook research on health systems, community engagement, vaccine uptake, and acceptability of health services.
 Her work also involved technical support for the Ministry of Health, capacity development for early career researchers, and development of strategies to enhance national links between research and policy.
-Kate has more than 20 years’ experience in global health and international development, including work in donor organisations, NGOs, universities, and as a consultant.
+Kate has more than 20 years’ experience in global health and international development, including work in government and multilateral development partners, NGOs, universities, and as a consultant.